 The largest permanent item in computing both our effective tax rate and taxable income is the deduction allowed for statutory depletion.
-The impact of statutory depletion on the effective tax rate is presented in Note Q - Income Taxes.
 The deduction for statutory depletion does not necessarily change proportionately to changes in income before income taxes.

 Earnings per Share